Expert Q&A

 Yes, track it!

-You can use the "Deposit" feature in PocketJr to add birthday money to their digital balance.
-You can take the physical cash to use for groceries as a "swap."
+You can use a digital tool like PocketJr to "Deposit" birthday money to their digital balance.
+You slide the physical cash into your own wallet to use for groceries as a "swap."

-This keeps all their net worth in one visible place and allows that birthday money to earn interest too!
+This keeps all their net worth in one visible place and allows that birthday money to be part of their savings goals.

 Should I monitor what they buy?

-In PocketJr, you approve transactions.
+In an app like PocketJr, you approve transactions.
 Use this as a conversation starter, not a policing tool.
-Ask "Why do you want this?" rather than saying "No."
+Ask politely, "Why do you want this particular item?" rather than immediately saying "No."

-Unless it is dangerous, illegal, or against family values, let them make the purchase—even if you think it's a waste of money.
-That's how they learn.
+Unless an item is physically dangerous, illegal, or strictly against family values, let them make the purchase—even if you think it's a massive waste of money.
+Buyer's remorse is an essential teacher.

 Usually around age 16-17.

-Once they have a part-time job and a real bank account, your role shifts from "Banker" to "Advisor."
+Once they have a W-2 part-time job and a real checking account, your role permanently shifts from "Banker" to "Advisor."

-You can stop the weekly "free money," but continue to support them with expenses like car insurance or phone bills as they transition to full independence.
+You can stop the weekly "free money" stipend, but you might continue to heavily subsidize them with core expenses like car insurance, cell phone bills, or college textbook funds as they transition to full independence.